 This DMP is governed by an agreed purpose, values and mindset which will be achieved through collective action.
 Agreed priorities and accountabilities are outlined for stakeholders, which are underpinned by a set of values-aligned principles.

-There is an additional body of work that sits behind this Plan in a DMP Implementation Appendix (a separate document for stakeholders implementing the plan), which provides background insights for the considerations outlined within each of the Principles. in addition to recommendations to activate a Stewardship Approach to governance.
+There is an additional body of work that sits behind this Plan in a DMP Appendix (a separate document), which provides background insights for the considerations outlined in within each of the Principles, in addition to recommendations to activate a Stewardship Approach to governance.

-This DMP has purposefully been designed to be agile and should be self-fulfilling, to remain a relevant framework throughout the entirety of its lifespan and bevond.
+This DMP has purposefully been designed to be agile and should be self-fulfilling, to remain a relevant framework throughout the entirety of its lifespan and beyond.

-The DMP is a roadmap designed to guide our pursuit of tourism over the next decade.
-It should be approached as a comprehensive strategic analysis of the opportunity we have before us and as a futurefacing framework to achieve the balance and prosperity our community seeks.
+The DMP is a roadmap designed to guide our pursuit of tourism.
+It should be approached as a comprehensive strategic analysis of the opportunity we have before us and as a future-facing framework to achieve the balance and prosperity our community seeks.